ACEsuit/mace/README.md

 ### 1. Requirements:

 - Python >= 3.7  (for openMM, use Python = 3.9)
-- [PyTorch](https://pytorch.org/) >= 1.12 **(training with float64 is not supported with PyTorch 2.1 but is supported with 2.2 and later.)**.
+- [PyTorch](https://pytorch.org/) >= 1.12 **(training with float64 is not supported with PyTorch 2.1 but is supported with 2.2 and later)**

 **Make sure to install PyTorch.** Please refer to the [official PyTorch installation](https://pytorch.org/get-started/locally/) for the installation instructions.
 Select the appropriate options for your system.
-For GPU installation, make sure to select pip + the appropriate CUDA version for your system.
-For recent GPUs, the latest cuda version is usually the best choice.

 ### 2a.
 Installation from PyPI
 This is the recommended way to install MACE.